-We are thrilled to announce our new home at The duCret Center of Art, a beautiful mansion and NJ's oldest art school located at 1030 Central Avenue, Plainfield, where classes, rehearsals, and performances will take place.
+We are thrilled to return our new home at The duCret Center of Art, a beautiful mansion and NJ's oldest art school located at 1030 Central Avenue, Plainfield, where classes, rehearsals, and performances will take place.

 The duCret Center of Art is the oldest arts school in the state of New Jersey.
 Founded in 1926 by artist and teacher Marjorie Van Emburgh, the school was originally located in a large carriage house in a residential area of Plainfield.
 By 1936 it had outgrown its original quarters and obtained space in the Babcock Building, located in the center of the Plainfield business district.
 Over the next two decades, the school continued to build a reputation for excellence in art education.

 In 1964, the Van Emburgh School of Art was acquired by Dudley V. duCret and became the Van Emburgh/duCret School of Fine and Industrial Art.
 It was incorporated in 1970 and moved to its current location, the George Strong house in the Van Wyck historic residential section of Plainfield.